|

 between contiguous sovereign nations that share objectives and interests

+but that do not necessarily desire to stop being sovereign.
 I also confirm what I pointed out at the time in the sense that, when

 observing what has been achieved in the South of the Americas in terms